radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/login/login-overview.md

 - The rights and the access to rest of team members can be provided by the initial user.

-> **NOTE** User should be added by admin and provided with necessary access, before logging in.
+> [!note] The user should be added by an admin and provided with necessary access, before logging in.

 ### Sign In with Google